OpenLineage/OpenLineage/CONTRIBUTING.md

 python, etc.) with appropriate unit tests and integration tests (when possible).

 Adding a new integration requires updating the CI build configuration with a new workflow.
-Job definitions, orbs, parameters, etc. shoudl be added to the [.circleci/continue_config.yml](`continue_config.yml`) file.
+Job definitions, orbs, parameters, etc. should be added to the [.circleci/continue_config.yml](`continue_config.yml`) file.
 Workflow definition files are added to the [.circleci/workflows](.circleci/workflows) directory.
 Each workflow file adheres to the CircleCI config.yml schema, including only the workflows subschema (see